hetzneronline/community-content/tutorials/DockerComposeAsSystemdService.md

 ```

 This service template will:
-* try to pull new versions of the used Docker images on startup and reload of the systemd service
+* Try to pull new versions of the used Docker images on startup and reload of the systemd service
-* try to build the images if it's configured this way in the `docker-compose.yml` on startup and reload of the systemd service
+* Try to build the images if it's configured this way in the `docker-compose.yml` on startup and reload of the systemd service
-* remove orphan containers (e.g. after you changed a containers name or removed a container from the `docker-compose.yml`)
+* Remove orphan containers (e.g. after you changed a containers name or removed a container from the `docker-compose.yml`)

 If you wonder why the start timeout is a bit long, some Docker images may need some time to be built which is done when starting the service.

-Now we make systemd reload the service files:
+Now we make systemd reload the service files so we can actually use it:

 ```bash
 systemctl daemon-reload